morinokami/tynx/README.md

 # tynx

-tynx is a simple text-based web reader written in TypScript.
+tynx is a simple text-based web reader written in TypeScript.

 * converts a web page to markdown text and renders it.
 * supports vim-like cursor movement.